robnewman/antelope_contrib/bin/export/moment_tensor/README.markdown

 ### Moment tensor integration into BRTT Antelope Datascope using the Python interface to Antelope

 ### Dependencies:
-You must have the following CSS3.0 schema extensions installed:
+You must have the following CSS3.0 schema extensions installed
 * moment_tensor_greensfuncs
 * moment_tensor_images
 These are located in $ANTELOPE_CONTRIB/data/schemas/css3.0.ext